+In addition to effectively controlling FAR, the detectability for known critical faults is also essential in practice.
+These critical faults often include high-stake faults and high-frequency faults.
+The former are known to cause significant consequences to the system security and can be obtained from expert knowledge.
+For example, a power grid is known to be significantly influenced by transformer failure, thus ensuring its timely detection is of great importance \citep{yu2024automatic}.
+The latter can be observed from historical data and obtained using various data-driven methods \citep{feng2020domain,van2021data,yao2024domain}.
+However, in the existing DRFD designs \citep{shang2021distributionally,shang2022generalized}, only the overall fault detectability of unknown faults is considered, and the information of critical faults is omitted.
+Hence, it is worth investigating a robust detection scheme considering detectability against both known and unknown faults in a distributionally robust fashion.
 To address these issues, this paper seeks to achieve an appropriate trade-off between detecting known critical faults and detecting other unknown faults within the DRFD framework.
 The main contributions of this paper are listed as follows: \begin{itemize} \item We formalize a new design problem that manages the trade-off between detecting critical faults and the overall detectability against unknown faults.
-As a cornerstone of this scheme, we introduce a novel metric, derived from a relaxed distributionally robust chance constraint (DRCC) that leverages prior fault information, to quantify the distributional robustness for detecting known critical faults. \item The design problem is semi-infinite and cannot be solved straightforwardly, thus we derive an exact reformulation of the proposed DRFD design problem, which leads to a non-convex problem due to the presence of bilinear matrix inequalities (BMIs).
-To solve the resulting problem, a tailored and effective algorithm is developed, involving a sequential optimization procedure and a dedicated initialization strategy. \item The detection performance and efficiency of our method are demonstrated through case studies on a simulated three-tank system and a realistic lithium-ion battery cell.
+As a cornerstone of this scheme, we introduce a novel metric, derived from a relaxed distributionally robust chance constraint (DRCC) that leverages prior fault information, to quantify the distributional robustness for detecting known critical faults. \item The design problem is semi-infinite and cannot be solved straightforwardly, thus we derive an exact reformulation of the proposed DRFD design problem, which leads to a non-convex problem due to the presence of bilinear matrix inequalities.
+To address the resulting problem, a tailored heuristic algorithm is developed, involving a sequential minimization procedure and a dedicated initialization strategy. \item The detection performance and efficiency of our method are demonstrated through case studies on a simulated three-tank system and a realistic lithium-ion battery cell.